-The wound care association created to meet the specific needs of the physician is The Academy of Physicians in Wound Healing.
-The APWH was created by physicians to serve all prescribing physicians (MDs, DOs, and DPMs) in wound healing.
-APWH is the only physician-oriented organization in wound healing.
-This organization was formed to meet the needs of the physician in many subject areas including but not limited to: clinical education that focuses on diagnosis and magement of the disease as well as treating the wound, advocacy and represention of the physician’s perspective on issues dealing with healthcare delivery, compensation and allowance of covered services, and is intended to have legislative action on healthcare issues.
+The Academy provides: clinical education that focuses on diagnosis and management of the disease as well treating the wound.
+It also offers advocacy and representation on issues dealing with healthcare delivery, compensation and allowance of covered services, and is intended to have legislative action on healthcare issues.
 While other medical professions have had the benefit of field-specific organizations to address their needs, it is our belief that physicians and physician extenders have been at a disadvantage in this regard.

 APWH is open to all prescribing physicians, nurse practitioners and physician assistants (MD, DO, DPM, NP and PA).